marsauto/europilot/README.md

-EuroPilot is an open source project that leverages the popular Euro Truck Simulator(ETS2) to develop self-driving algorithms.
-Think of EuroPilot as a bridge between the game environment, and your favorite deep-learning framework, such as Keras or Tensorflow.
-With EuroPilot, you can capture the game screen input, and programmatically control the truck inside the simulator.
+Europilot is an open source project that leverages the popular Euro Truck Simulator(ETS2) to develop self-driving algorithms.
+Think of europilot as a bridge between the game environment, and your favorite deep-learning framework, such as Keras or Tensorflow.
+With europilot, you can capture the game screen input, and programmatically control the truck inside the simulator.

-EuroPilot can be used in one of two ways: training or testing.
+Europilot can be used in one of two ways: training or testing.

 For training, EuroPliot can capture the screen input and ouput a numpy array in realtime, while simultaenously getting the wheel-joystick values.
 The mapping between the relevant screenshot and the joystick values is written inside a csv file.
 <div align = 'center'>